Vertex algebras and quantum master equation: formalism and effective renormalization

-\begin{lem} $(\OO(V), Q, \Delta_K)$ defines a differential BV algebra. \end{lem} The above construction can be summarized as
+Other properties of differential BV algebra are easily verified. \end{proof} The above construction can be summarized as

-\begin{rmk} Since we only use $K$ to define BV operator, the above process is well-defined for $(-1)$-shifted dg Poisson structure where $K$ may be degenerate.
+\begin{rmk} Lemma \ref{lem-dgs-BV} holds for any $K\in \Sym^2(V)$ of degree $1$ such that $Q(K)=0$.
+In particular, it applies to the case for $(-1)$-shifted dg Poisson structure where $K$ may be degenerate (so $\omega$ does not exist) but $\Delta_K$ is still well-defined.
 We will see such an example in Section 4. \end{rmk}